Chapter 6 review questions

 4. How do university accreditation bodies, like the Canadian Engineering Accreditation Board (CEAB), help instill a professional ethical mindset in future ethical hackers?
 Answer: They require that ethics education be a mandatory part of the degree curriculum, ensuring students learn not only technical skills but also the professional codes of conduct and systematic, ethical decision-making they must follow in their careers.

-5. The lesson states that "trust is the currency of the profession" for an ethical hacker.
+5. Trust is the currency of the profession for an ethical hacker.
 Why is trust considered so paramount?
 Answer: Trust is paramount because ethical hackers are granted privileged access to an organization's most sensitive systems and data; without absolute trust, clients would not provide the necessary access, and the entire professional relationship would be impossible.

 The perils of unethical hacking